rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 ---

-# Chapter 9 - DICE
+# Chapter 9 - Finding datasets in publications: The University of Paderborn approach

 ---
 abstract: |